- WHERE TO STAY

 Unlike the scheduled coach tours, you will have an hour in Windsor before the castle opens, there are several options, including having an extra hour in bed for a later departure time.

-At 9.45am Windsor Castle opens, home of the Royal Family for 900 years.
-Visit the magnificent State Apartments, still used for State occasions and Royal receptions.
+At Windsor Castle you will get to see the magnificent State Apartments, still used for State occasions and Royal receptions.

 Take some time to explore the castle grounds and the fourteenth-century St. George's Chapel, one of the most beautiful examples of medieval church architecture in England and a burial place of kings and queens, including Henry VIII and his third wife Jane Seymour.